tw4449-s-MAS-Submods/Custom-Room-Garden-View/README.md

 2. Unzip and open the folder called 'Garden-View' (it should be in your 'Downloads' folder).

-3. From the Custom-Room-Furnished-Spaceroom-V1 folder, copy the 'game' and 'lib' folders into the main 'Doki Doki Literature Club' folder (AKA, the folder where you see 'DDLC.exe').
+3. From the Garden-View folder, copy the 'game' and 'lib' folders into the main 'Doki Doki Literature Club' folder (AKA, the folder where you see 'DDLC.exe').

 4. If you have 400+ affection: Launch MAS, and the room will be available.
 Monika will explain how to use it after a minute or so.